Aviation Maintenance Careers: We Can’t Fly Without You

 To keep up, the businesses that provide aviation services – manufacturers, operators, maintainers and logistical management firms – need workers.
-Boeing’s 2015 Pilot and Technician Outlook forecast the global commercial air transport industry will need more than one million new workers – 637,000 new commercial airline pilots, 648,000 new maintenance technicians and 839,000 new cabin crew – through 2037.
+Boeing’s 2016 Pilot and Technician Outlook forecast the global commercial air transport industry will need more than one million new workers – 637,000 new commercial airline pilots, 648,000 new maintenance technicians and 839,000 new cabin crew – through 2037.

 For maintenance providers, that long-term growth represents roughly 30,000 new technicians per year worldwide – 5,900 in North America – with the strongest growth in Asia.
 Even more, that number only covers new jobs; to fill gaps in existing positions aviation businesses will need even more workers, particularly as older generations begin to retire.

 Not surprisingly, most aviation maintenance industry executives are optimistic about the future.
-More than 60 percent of the respondents to a 2015 survey by the Aeronautical Repair Station Association expect their markets to grow in the coming year.
+About 60 percent of the respondents to a 2017 survey by the Aeronautical Repair Station Association expect their markets to grow in the coming year.
 To capitalize on new business opportunities, repair stations need skilled employees.
-Nearly three quarters of the survey respondents planned to add new employees and positions in the next 12 months.
+More than half (55 percent) of the survey respondents planned to add new employees and positions in the next 12 months.